Flag of Estonia: Selections from the Estonian Flag Act

+The first version of the Estonian Flag Act, passed in 1922, specified the blue colour as "sky- or cornflower-blue", as well as the proportion of the flag as 7:11 and the nominal size as 105 × 165 cm.
+On 7 July 1992 the shade of blue was further defined as Pantone code 285 C.

-The most recent Flag Act (law) of Estonia was passed 23 March 2005 and came into force on 1 January 2006.
-It has been amended several times since then.
-The Act specifies the colours in Pantone and CMYK formats, as well as specifying when it can be hoisted and how it can be used and by whom.
+The most recent Estonian Flag Act was passed 23 March 2005 and came into force on 1 January 2006.
+Amended several times since then, the Act specifies the colours in Pantone and CMYK formats, as well as the times and manner in which the flag should be hoisted and by whom it may be used.
 The minimum size of the flag to be hoisted on a wall-mounted flagstaff or on a flagpole on the roof of a building is 105 × 165 cm.
 The Act specifies that the "Estonian flag is used as the ethnic and the national flag".

 More specifically, the Flag Act specifies that the flag be hoisted on the Pikk Hermann tower in Tallinn every day at sunrise, but not earlier than 7:00 a.m., and is lowered at sunset.
 The flag flying days are: